 Now we type the function in the first cell of the highlighted range in I12:

 and very important because this is an array formula we now press CTRL-SHIFT-ENTER.

 We get three modes returned for this dataset, using the MODE.MULT function as shown below

-We have three modes for this data set, which is 4, 5, and 6.
+We have three modes for this data set, which are 4, 5, and 6.

 We can prove this to ourselves, by quickly setting up a COUNTIF to tell us the number of times values appear.